numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

    .. c:member:: PyType_Slot *slots;

-      A NULL-terminated array of slot specifications for implementations of functions in the DType API.
-Slot IDs must be one of the DType slot IDs enumerated below.
+      A ``NULL``-terminated array of slot specifications for implementations of functions in the DType API.
+Slot IDs must be one of the DType slot IDs enumerated in :ref:`dtype-slots`.

 PyUFunc_Type and PyUFuncObject